 The other side is if this is not delayed, everybody's premiums are going to skyrocket.

-And it is clear to me that Obama has made his own cost benefit analysis.
+And it is clear to me that Obama has made his own cost-benefit analysis.

 And the Democrats have decided that there is less damage to their electoral chances by delaying all this and making sure that insurance premiums don't skyrocket than the other way.

-So insurance company profits are going to be much higher this year when the left wing, all that pajama clad bloggers and the anonymous lunatics that post comments to their websites and the doom coughs and MSNBC.
+So insurance company profits are going to be much higher this year when the left wing, all that the pajama-clad bloggers and the anonymous lunatics that post comments to their websites and the doom costs at MSNBC, I mean, profit is like showing Dracula the cross.

 Insurance companies are among the most hated of all capitalistic entities on the left.

-So you combine increased profit for the hated insurance companies, and you are going to have a bunch of really ticked off leftists.
+So you combine increased profit for the hated insurance companies and you are going to have a bunch of really ticked off leftists.

 Then you tell them that the insurance company profits are going to skyrocket because consumer cost protections are being delayed.

-You are going to have you've got a recipe here for genuine anger and disgust on the left.
+You are going to have, you've got a recipe here for genuine anger and disgust on the left.

 But on the other side of it, skyrocketing premiums for everybody.